CellProfiling/HPACellSegmentatorPortable/README.md

 - Call the batch script with arguments:
   - You can get a list of available parameters (and their default values) using `-help` or `-?` argument.
   - Example call: `hpacellsegmentator-batch -c True -cs 684`.
-- Call `process.py` script with arguments:
+- Call `hpacellsegmentator-batch` script with arguments:
   - You can get a list of available parameters using the `-h` or `--help` argument.
   - Boolean options are toggled with a flag: use `-c`/`--crop_cells` to enable or `--no-crop_cells` to disable (likewise `-cm`/`--crop_mask` and `-mc`/`--mask_cell`).
   - Value options take a number: `-cs`/`--crop_size` and `-cb`/`--crop_bitdepth`.